 The actual delay becomes a measure of the flaw's location; a map of the material can be generated to illustrate the location and geometry of the flaws.
 In the through-transmission method, the transmitter and receiver are located on opposite sides of the material; interruptions in the passage of sound waves are used to locate and measure flaws.
 Usually a water medium is employed in which transmitter, sample, and receiver are immersed.

-Sokolov subsequently described a different and obviously the more important concept in ultrasonic applications.
-He demonstrated that sound waves could be used as a new form of microscope, basing on a reflective principle.
-Sokolov recognized that a 'microscope' using sound waves with a frequency of 3,000 megahertz (MHz) would have a resolution equal to that of the optical microscope.
-It was nevertheless not until the late 1930s that the technology for such devices was progressively developed, and the high frequencies required for Sokolov's microscope are found in microwave and ultrasonic systems used for radar and underwater navigation.
+Sokolov described another important concept in ultrasonic applications, the ultrasonic Microscope.
+He demonstrated that sound waves could be used as a new form of microscope.
+Sokolov recognized that a microscope using sound waves with a frequency of 3,000 megahertz (MHz) would have a resolution equal to that of the optical microscope.
+Since then, however, the technology was progressively developed, and the high frequencies required for Sokolov's microscope are found in microwave and ultrasonic systems used for radar.

 Some of Sokolov's early publications:

 Sokolvo, S.Y.
 (1929) On the problem of the propagation of ultrasonic oscillations in various bodies.
 Elek.
 Nachr.
 Tech.
 6:454-460.

 Sokolvo, S.Y.
 (1935) Ultrasonic oscillations and their applications.
 Tech.
 Phys.
 2:1-23.

 Sokolov, S.Y.
 (1935) The practical utilization of the diffraction of light by ultrasonic waves.
 Z. Phys.
 36:142-144.